ibm-cloud-docs/watsonxdata/remote-querying-data-ai-end.md

    1. If you do not have an existing API key, create your API key.
 For more information, see [Creating an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.
    2. Transform your API key into a Base64-encoded value as described in [Creating a base64 credential string](#getting-mcp-config-base64).

-6. If you want to use your IBM Cloud bearer token as your authorization credentials (for Claude only), copy or generate your bearer token.
+6. If you want to use your IBM Cloud bearer token as your authorization credentials, copy or generate your bearer token.
 See [Generating an IBM Cloud IAM token by using an API key](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey&interface=ui){: external}.

 ### Creating a base64 credential string
 {: #getting-mcp-config-base64}